 Analytics and critical thinking: Health care analytics managers collect vast amounts of data.
 They need to be able to discern what data is most relevant to the objectives of the project at hand.

-Finally, it is important for health care analytics professional to stay motivated to continually learn.
+Finally, it is important for health care analytics professionals to stay motivated to continually learn.
 Reviewing statistical studies, technological advances and regulatory standards and trends can help managers stay up-to-date on findings in the field.
 This helps to ensure that their data-based recommendations are innovative and cutting-edge.

 Learn more about your potential career as a health care analytics manager

 Whether you have previously worked in health care or are considering entering the field, developing the right qualifications to prepare for a career as a health care analytics manager is important.
 Earning an advanced degree can help equip you with the skills and knowledge needed to succeed in the role.
-The online Master of Advanced Study in Health Informatics from Arizona State University works to enhance your use of information technology, data science and the efficient handling of information and resources as you work toward a health care analytics manager career in this rapidly growing field.
+The online Master of Advanced Study in health informatics from Arizona State University works to enhance your use of information technology, data science and the efficient handling of information and resources as you work toward a health care analytics manager career in this rapidly growing field.